lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 #### website dev

+By the way, just checking—you know how to upload it to the website, right?
+It seems like right now you have to manually remove the old file (for example, test2026.xlsx) before uploading the new one.
+If you'd like to have the old file automatically replaced, please ask [xx] to specify this requirement in the website WeChat group.
+Since I'm not the original requestor, I can't make that call myself, but once you confirm the requirement, I can liaise with the vendor.

+I'm not the requestor, but I do think the manual delete-then-upload step is pretty tedious.
+Auto-replacement probably isn't a simple tweak though, so we'll need [xxx] to raise it formally.
+I can take it to the vendor once that's confirmed.

 Hi [Name], could you please confirm a date so we can release the webpage first?
 I'll need to create a Jira ticket for XXX to kick off the internal approval process

 日常 Does the date work for you to do the release?